Chiara Aurelia

 Early Life and Background

 Chiara Aurelia de Braconier d’Alphen was born in Taos, New Mexico, to Frederic de Braconier d’Alphen and Claudia Kleefeld.
-Her family relocated to Albuquerque, where she was raised and where she began acting in school productions and local drama classes from an early age.
+Her family moved to Albuquerque, where she grew up and first engaged with acting through school productions and local drama classes beginning at age five.

 Path to Celebrity